Dennis E. Spies: Priesthood

 Spies also served on the diocesan presbyterial council during this period.
 He served as pastor at St. Liborius Parish in Steger, Mother Teresa Catholic Academy in Crete, and St. Mary Parish in Park Forest, from 2013 to 2016.

 In 2016, the archdiocese named Spies as director of pre-theology and Internship on the formation faculty at Mundelein Seminary.
 He was also named dean of the Will County Deanery and spiritual director of the Institute of Priestly Formation.
 In 2024, he was appointed vicar for clergy of the diocese by Bishop Ronald A. Hicks.

 Episcopal career

 Pope Francis appointed Spies as titular bishop of Cenculiana and as an auxiliary bishop of Joliet on September 27, 2024.
 On November 6, 2024, Spies was consecrated as a bishop at the Cathedral of Saint Raymond Nonnatus by Hicks.
+On February 9, 2026, Spies was appointed as Apostolic Administrator for the Diocese of Joliet.